badr21k/TimeWise/replit.md

 ### Team Roster - Department Management (October 22, 2025)
 - **Department Column**: Added Department column to roster table displaying each user's department assignment
-- **Change Department**: Admin users (Level 1, 3, 4) can change user departments directly from roster
+- **Change Department**: Level 1 and Level 4 users can change user departments directly from roster
-  - "Change" button appears next to department name for editable users
+  - "Change" button appears next to department name for Level 1 and Level 4 only (not Level 3)
   - Opens modal with department dropdown selector
   - New API endpoint: `change_department` action in team.php
+  - Auto-creates employee records if they don't exist when assigning departments
 - **Department Loading**: Updated to use bootstrap data (matches role loading pattern)
 - **Level 2 View-Only Mode**: All admin actions now hidden for Level 2 (Power User) users:
   - "+ Add Team Member" button hidden (header and empty state)